This blog is reader-supported. When you make a purchase through links on my site I may make a small commission at no additional cost to you.

 for WordPress, so you can display consistently sized attachment images every time.

 tag, so you can display a media file on your website.
-By default, it includes a srcset attribute.
+By default, it includes a srcset attribute that helps WordPress display responsive images on your website by telling it which size images to display at specific ranges of screen width.

 Solution